BI

 About Brookfield Infrastructure Partners L.P.

-Operating under the Utilities - Diversified umbrella, Brookfield Infrastructure Partners L.P. is a utilities company.
+Brookfield Infrastructure Partners L.P. operates in the Utilities - Diversified space.
 Brookfield Infrastructure Partners L.P.
-With a market capitalization of $17.96B, it sits in large-cap territory. engages in the utilities, transport, midstream, and data businesses.
+The $30.97B market capitalization puts BIP squarely in large-cap range for its industry. engages in the utilities, transport, midstream, and data businesses.

 Key stats